 After more than thirty-five years of life in the university, Hazelrigg retired in 2002.
 Now professor emeritus at Florida State University, he remains engaged in projects of research and writing.
 While no longer traveling the world, he still enjoys visiting the art museums of NYC, the American Prairie Reserve of Montana, and Red Rock Country.

-An avid amateur plantsman, Hazelrigg maintains a collection of trees and shrubs from around the world.
-Other avocations include ancient Greek and Chinese literatures, the history of portraiture, cosmological theories, woodworking, and family history (ISBN-13: 978-1481122979 and ISBN-13: 978-1512114836).
-And, yes, cattle and horses, grasses and grains.
+An avid amateur plantsman, Hazelrigg maintains a collection of trees and shrubs from around the world (some species of which are now suffering climate change).
+Other avocations have included ancient Greek and Chinese literatures, the history of portraiture, cosmological theories, woodworking, and family history (Hazelrigg Family History: North America, ISBN-13: 978-1481122979; and